abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 or someone who always has a certain characteristic.
 He’s an angry person or she’s a person who has a lot of sensual desire.
-Even if we’re smart enough and know about Buddhist practice to the extent we don’t really believe that’s who we or they are, for the most part that’s still how we operate.
+Even if we’re smart enough and know about Buddhist practice to the extent we don’t really believe that’s who we are, for the most part that’s still how we operate.
 We continue to go through our daily activities, seeing the world of ourselves and the world outside through that perceptual lens of good and bad qualities.
 To counter this tendency, we persist in chipping